-AN ∞ -CATEGORICAL APPROACH TO R-LINE BUNDLES, R-MODULE THOM SPECTRA, AND TWISTED R-HOMOLOGY MATTHEW ANDO, ANDREW J. BLUMBERG, DAVID GEPNER, MICHAEL J. HOPKINS, AND CHARLES REZK ABSTRACT.
-We develop a generalization of the theory of Thom spectra using the language of ∞ -categories.
-This treatment exposes the conceptual underpinnings of the Thom spectrum functor: we use a new model of parametrized spectra, and our definition is motivated by the geometric definition of Thom spectra of May-Sigurdsson.
-For an A{∞} ring spectrum R, we associate a Thom spectrum to a map of ∞ -categories from the ∞ -groupoid of a space X to the ∞ -category of free rank one R-modules, which we show is a model for BGL_1R ; we show that BGL_1R classifies homotopy sheaves of rank one R-modules, which we call R-line bundles.
-We use our R-module Thom spectrum to define the twisted R-homology and cohomology of an R-line bundle over a space classified by a map $X \to BGL_1R$, and we recover the generalized theory of orientations in this context.
+An ∞ -categorical approach to R-line bundles, R-module Thom spectra, and twisted R-homology Matthew Ando, Andrew J. Blumberg, David Gepner, Michael J. Hopkins and Charles Rezk Abstract We develop a generalization of the theory of Thom spectra using the language of ∞ -categories.
+This treatment exposes the conceptual underpinnings of the Thom spectrum functor: we use a new model of parameterized spectra, and our definition is motivated by the geometric definition of Thom spectra of May-Sigurdsson.
+For an A{∞} -ring spectrum R, we associate a Thom spectrum to a map of ∞ -categories from the ∞ -groupoid of a space X to the ∞ -category of free rank one R-modules, which we show is a model for BGL_1R ; we show that BGL_1R classifies homotopy sheaves of rank one R-modules, which we call R-line bundles.
+We use our R-module Thom spectrum to define the twisted R-homology and cohomology of R-line bundles over a space classified by a map $X \to BGL_1R$, and we recover the generalized theory of orientations in this context.
 In order to compare this approach to the classical theory, we characterize the Thom spectrum functor axiomatically, from the perspective of Morita theory.
-1. Introduction In the companion to this paper [ABGHR1], we review and extend the work of [MQRT77] on Thom spectra and orientations, using the theory of structured ring spectra.
-To an A{∞} ring spectrum R we associate a space BGL_1R , and to a map of spaces $f \colon X \to BGL_1R$ we associate an R-module Thom spectrum Mf such that R-module orientations $Mf \to R$ correspond to null-homotopies of f.
-Letting S denote the sphere spectrum, one finds that BGL_1S is the classifying space for stable spherical fibrations, and if f factors as $$f: X \xrightarrow{g} BGL_1S \to BGL_1R$$ , then Mg is equivalent to the usual Thom spectrum of the spherical fibration classified by $g,\ Mf \simeq Mg \wedge R$, and R-module orientations $Mf \to R$ correspond to classical orientations $Mg \to R$.
+1. Introduction In the companion to this paper [2], we review and extend the work of [14] on Thom spectra and orientations, using the theory of structured ring spectra.
+To an A{∞} -ring spectrum R, we associate a space BGL_1R , and to a map of spaces $f: X \to BGL_1R$ we associate an R-module Thom spectrum Mf such that R-module orientations $Mf \to R$ correspond to null-homotopies of f.
+Letting S denote the sphere spectrum, one finds that BGL_1S is the classifying space for stable spherical fibrations, and if f factors as $$f: X \xrightarrow{g} BGL_1 S \longrightarrow BGL_1 R,$$ then Mg is equivalent to the usual Thom spectrum of the spherical fibration classified by $g, Mf \simeq Mg \wedge R$, and R-module orientations $Mf \to R$ correspond to classical orientations $Mg \to R$.
 Rich as it is, the classical theory has a number of shortcomings.
 For example, one expects Thom spectra as above to arise from bundles of R-modules.
-However, in the approaches of [ABGHR1] as well as [MQRT77, LMSM86], such a bundle theory is more a source of inspiration than of concrete constructions or proofs.
-A related problem is that, with the constructions in [ABGHR1, MQRT77, LMSM86], it is difficult to identify the functor represented by the homotopy type BGL_1R .
-1 Ando was supported by NSF grants DMS-0705233 and DMS-1104746.
-Blumberg was partially supported by an NSF Postdoctoral Research Fellowship and by NSF grant DMS-0906105.
-Gepner was supported by EPSRC grant EP/C52084X/1.
-Hopkins was supported by the NSF.
-Rezk was supported by NSF grants DMS-0505056 and DMS-1006054.
-The parametrized homotopy theory of [MS06] is one approach to the bundles of Rmodules we have in mind, but the material on Thom spectra in that work focuses on spherical fibrations, and the discussion of twisted generalized cohomology in §22 of that book requires a model for GL_1R which is a genuine topological monoid, a situation which may not arise from the ambient geometry.
+However, in the approaches of [2] as well as [9, 14], such a bundle theory is more a source of inspiration than of concrete constructions or proofs.
+A related problem is that, with the constructions in [2, 9, 14], it is difficult to identify the functor represented by the homotopy type BGL_1R .
+The parameterized homotopy theory of [15] is one approach to the bundles of R-modules we have in mind, but the material on Thom spectra in that work focuses on spherical fibrations, and the discussion Received 13 September 2010; revised 10 November 2012; published online 25 October 2013.